Terms and Conditions

-(6) It is your responsibility to ensure you are aware of all recommended vaccinations and health precautions in good time before departure.
-Details should be available from your local doctor / travel clinic Information is also available.
-Detailed information applicable to all EU citizens is also available from the National Travel Health Network and Centre www.travelhealthpro.org.uk and on www.nhs.uk/livewell/travelhealth.
+(6) It is your responsibility to ensure you obtain details of and comply with all recommended and required vaccinations, health precautions and other health related measures (including those which are introduced to deal with COVID-19, its variants, and any other communicable disease and/or illness) in good time before departure.
+Details should be available from your doctor / travel clinic.
+Information is also available from the National Travel Health Network and Centre www.travelhealthpro.org.uk and on www.nhs.uk/livewell/travelhealth or your local EU governmental website.
 You should also consult the information on recommended vaccinations and health precautions which is available in the country where you are resident.
-Unless you are otherwise advised at the time of booking, we are not aware of any compulsory health requirements or formalities applicable to EU citizens taking any of the holidays featured in our brochure.
-If you are a citizen of an EU/EEA country you should obtain an EHIC (European Health Insurance Card) or equivalent in your home country prior to departure.
-For details including how to apply for an EHIC in your country of residence, visit http://ec.europa.eu/social/main.jsp?catId=559.
+If you are a citizen of an EU/EEA country and are visiting an EU/EEA country, you should obtain an EHIC (European Health Insurance Card) or equivalent in your home country prior to departure.
 An EHIC is not a substitute for travel insurance.
-Vaccination and other health requirements / recommendations are subject to change at any time for any destination.
-Please therefore check with a doctor or clinic approximately but not less than six weeks prior to departure to ensure that you have met the necessary requirements and have the applicable information.
+Vaccination and other health requirements/recommendations are subject to change at any time for any destination, including at short or no notice.
+Please therefore check with a doctor or clinic or other reliable source of information not less than six weeks prior to departure and also closer to departure to ensure that you are aware of and can meet the necessary requirements and have the latest information.
+Please be aware that there may be enhanced screening/monitoring at exit and entry points in the UK, throughout Europe, and overseas which may delay embarkation or disembarkation.
+In certain situations, and when arriving from certain countries, you may be required to self-isolate or quarantine for a set period on arrival.